Buddhist socialism

-Buddhist socialism is a political ideology which advocates socialism based on the principles of Buddhism.
-Both Buddhism and socialism seek to provide an end to suffering by analyzing its conditions and removing its main causes through praxis.
-Both also seek to provide a transformation of personal consciousness (respectively, spiritual and political) to bring an end to human alienation and selfishness.
+Both Buddhism and socialism seek to provide an end to suffering by analyzing its conditions (craving and the capitalist mode of production respectively) and removing its main causes through praxis (respectively, spiritual and political).
+Both also seek to provide a transformation of personal consciousness to bring an end to human alienation and selfishness.
+Buddhism approaches this mainly from the perspective of internal self-cultivation practices, while socialism tends to focus on external conditions and relations.
+The various forms of Buddhist socialism generally seek to synthesize both traditions of liberation, which are seen as complementary.